vanGoghhh/tp/docs/UserGuide.md

 <br>

 Step 2.
-The command result will depend on the specific job that is being edited as well as its input fields that are not edited.
+The command result will depend on the specific job that is being edited, specifically its input fields that are not being edited.
 The message that will be shown in the *result display* is
 >Edited job: {*Original Job Title*} Company: Dog Cafe Phone: 82827731 Email: {*Original Email*} Address: {*Original Address*} Priority: high Vacancy: 3 Tags: {*Original Tags*}